BenjaminBurton/MicrosoftAzureResume/README.md

 [Resume Coming Soon](https://www.lavellburton.net/) :star:

-My Personal Azure Resume using resources found via tutorials, blogs and the Cloud Resume Challenge GuideBook
+My Personal Resume Built on Azure from scratch for the Cloud Resume Challenge by @Forrest Brazeal

 ## Intro for project